 Training for Dancers

-After her professional rhythmic gymnastics career (italian champion senior 1993), Cristiana continued the study of ballet and contemporary dance and in 1998 was chosen to join as a trainee the Aterballetto Company, directed by Mauro Bigonzetti.
+After her professional rhythmic gymnastics career (Italian champion senior 1993), Cristiana continued the study of ballet and contemporary dance and in 1998 was chosen to join as a trainee the Aterballetto Company, directed by Mauro Bigonzetti.

-(Mexico city), Dock11 (Berlin), “Katakomben-center for performing arts” (Berlin).
+(Mexico City), Dock11 (Berlin), “Katakomben-center for performing arts” (Berlin).

 The first part of the class is devoted to floor work.
 We lay the focus on effortlessness, agility and clarity within the sequences.
 To allow the dancers to work on precision and fluidity, we focus on which part of the body leads and where the impulse of the movement originates, where it begins and ends.
 We will continue with more technically challenging combinations, playing with suspensions, out of balance, spirals, slides and falls.
 We’ll be using a wide range of contrasts.
-In specific, different dynamics, combining strength and softness, fluid and broken movements, control and freedom.
+Specifically different dynamics, combining strength and softness, fluid and broken movements, control and freedom.
 The class is influenced by different dance techniques mixed with my own research.
 In particular the influence of ballet is present throughout, but keeping in mind that technique is a tool, that makes the pleasure of moving richer.